The Horseback Riding High

 What we can conclude very quickly here is that there are addictions that are primarily beneficial and then those that are absolutely destructive to the quality of life.
 Unlike the traditional addictions we hear about every day, that cause harm to the human body & mind and/or our social structures, horseback riding and all those associated activities most often creates the opposite outcome in a number of very profound ways:

 - Horses are also highly intuitive.
-As herd animals they naturally exhibit “mirroring” of their human partners.
-This means they are tuned into our emotions and movements - thus requiring us to calm ourselves and become present in the moment to keep our horse calm and behaving well.
+As herd animals, they naturally exhibit “mirroring” of their human partners.
+This means they are tuned into our emotions and movements - thus requiring us to calm ourselves and become present at the moment to keep our horse calm and behaving well.

 - Can’t ride a horse in the house so we’ve got to get back to nature and hit the outdoors.
 Taking a few deep breaths is the signal to your body to relax and calm and often leads to moments of appreciation and gratitude.

 - Just the physicality of riding or working with a horse causes us to exert ourselves.
 Working with 800 lbs of muscle with an attitude can work up a sweat in no time.
 Feel your heart rate elevated during your canter through the hay field, the wind blowing through your hair.
 It’s the human body at the height of its purpose.
 Working muscles, body and mind to create a pleasurable riding experience.

 So all of these things are most definitely NOT what a drug or alcohol addicted person would derive from their habit.
 While we might answer the overall question as a “yes, I might be addicted” we should also be able to add that we are thrilled with our addiction and all the benefits we derive.
 Our horse companions offer us invaluable support in our lives: